 - SOWK 452: Senior Seminar in Social Work

-Professor Ernst is an associate professor and the director of Hood College's undergraduate social work program.
+Professor Ernst is a professor and the director of Hood College's undergraduate social work program.
 Prior to joining Hood College in 2000, she was the research director for the Family Connections program at the University of Maryland School of Social Work, and she has had social work positions in agencies that serve families and children.
-Her scholarly work reflects her interest in the well-being of children and vulnerable, community-dwelling older adults who are at risk for inadequate care or neglect.
+Her scholarly work reflects her interest in elder justice and the well-being of vulnerable, community-dwelling older adults and children who are at risk for inadequate care or neglect.
 She has published articles on the relationship between neighborhood factors and child maltreatment, child welfare practice in New Zealand, housing and child care adequacy, geriatric enrichment in social work education, characteristics of self-neglect in older adults, and the use of multidisciplinary teams in Adult Protective Services.
 In 2006, she received a John A. Hartford Geriatric Social Work Faculty Scholars award, and in 2009, she received the Mit Joyner Gerontological Leadership Award from the Association of Baccalaureate Program Directors.
-Currently, she is conducting research on risk and protective factors for caregiver neglect of older adults and on Adult Protective Services programs.
+Currently, she is conducting research on risk and protective factors for caregiver neglect of older adults and on outcomes in Adult Protective Services programs.